 Question: "What is inaugurated eschatology?"

 Answer: Inaugurated eschatology is a certain scheme of eschatology—the study of the latter days or the end times.
-Inaugurated eschatology basically says that the kingdom of God was begun at the first coming of Jesus and is now here, but it is not yet fully consummated because that does not occur until His second coming.
+Inaugurated eschatology basically says that the kingdom of God, as prophesied in Isaiah 35, began at the first coming of Jesus and is now here, although it will not be fully consummated until His second coming.
 Inaugurated eschatology is also sometimes referred to as a “partially realized eschatology” and is associated with the “already but not yet” concept.

 © Copyright 2002-2014 Got Questions Ministries.